mhrabovcin/rest_router/README.md

 ##### Custom responses

-Object or function callbacks called by rest_router module can return repsonse in different data formats.
+Object or function callbacks called by rest_router module can return response in different data formats.
 Scalar responses are always converted to array

 ```php
     function my_callback() {